Submit Your Short!

 We've got your back!
 When you send over the proper source files for your film, we will create the DCP to share with our participating theaters (there may be an additional cost).

-How do I make money as an independent theater?
+How do I make money as an independent theater (or other organization)?

-Since there are no up-front or backend fees to you or our filmmakers, following is an outline of the revenue share model:
+Since there are no up-front or backend fees to you or our filmmakers, following is an outline of our revenue-share model:

 50% of gross ticket sales go to the partner theater.